oskarruo/tiralabra/docs/testingreport.md

 The program's efficiency is tested manually by running the program on .txt file eBooks containing natural language from the Project Gutenberg library.
 The test inputs are converted into ASCII only, as the program does not support UTF-8 characters.
+The tests are run on a PC with i7-10700k CPU and Samsung 970 EVO Plus SSD.

 The selected test inputs are: